linnea-evanson/AI4Sciences/README.md

 ## Pull requests
 - By pair, fork the github repository of one of the other student, create a new branch using `git checkout -b branch-name`, then implement regularized linear regression in the `linear_regression/linear_regression.py` file.
 Then, commit your changes, push the branch on github, and do a pull request on the other students' repo.

 - Check that the continuous integration tests are run, and that everything it ok.
-Then, merge the pull request.
+Then, merge the pull request."# AI4Sciences"